m3y54m/Balance-Blue-Dark/README.md

 # Balance-Blue-Dark GNOME/GTK3 Theme

-Balance-Blue-Dark theme is a mixture of all good features of [Zorin OS](https://zorin.com/os/) official themes with some minor enhancements.
+Balance-Blue-Dark theme is a combination of the best features of the official [Zorin OS](https://zorin.com/os/) themes, along with some minor modifications.

-Original Zorin OS themes source is found here:
+The source code for the original Zorin OS themes can be found at this links:

 https://github.com/ZorinOS/zorin-desktop-themes